llopisdon/skies-adsb/README.md

 ![Gif Recording](docs/skies-adsb-v2-recording.gif)

-_Recording of the skies-adsb app running in a browser demonstrating the use of the onscreen controls_
+_recording of the skies-adsb app running in a browser demonstrating the use of the onscreen controls_

 ![Custom Map Layers](docs/custom-map-layers.png)